VASP at TACC

 VASP logo Vienna Ab initio Simulation Package (VASP) is a computer program for atomic scale materials modeling, e.g. electronic structure calculations and quantum-mechanical molecular dynamics, from first principles.

-Licenses
+VASP Licenses

 VASP requires an individual license.
 TACC's HPC support license allows us to install only the compiled VASP executables and grant the access to licensed users who have accounts on our systems.
 We are not allowed to share source code.

 If you have your own license and want to use your own compilation, you may install it in your own account.
 If you wish to use TACC's installed version, then TACC will have to verify your license.
-Submit a support ticket and include the following information: your full name, affiliated institution, and your TACC user name along with the license number or a scanned PDF of the license.
-TACC will notify you once the license is confirmed.
+Submit a support ticket and include the following information:

 Installations

-The latest stable release of VASP is installed on Stampede2, Lonestar6 and Frontera systems.
-Note that you will be unable to load any VASP module until your license is confirmed.
+The latest stable release of VASP is installed on Stampede3, Lonestar6 and Frontera systems.

-Use the "module" commands to explore other VASP installations, for example:
+Once your license is active, use Lmod's module commands to explore other VASP installations, for example:

 login1$ module spider vasp